Today, I want to share “20 Tips for Travelling with Heart Failure”.

-#7.
-Packing and Luggage
+7. Packing and Luggage

 Make sure you pack the right clothes for your destination and build in a failsafe just in case the weather changes.
-That said, don’t carry more than you need, it adds to the weight and if you’re flying it adds to the cost.
+That said, don’t carry more than you need.
+It adds to the weight, and if you’re flying, it adds to the cost.

-If space allows, always have a spare set of clothing in your hand luggage in case your luggage is lost or delayed.
+If space allows, always have a spare set of clothing in your hand luggage.
+In case your luggage is lost or delayed.

-#8.
-Equipment and Spare Parts
+8. Equipment and Spare Parts

-#9.
-Home or Abroad
+9. Home or Abroad

-#10.
-Flying with a Heart Condition
+10. Flying with a Heart Condition

 As a general rule (according to the experts), if your heart condition is stable, you should have no problem flying.
 That said, I would still check with your GP.

-At the airport, if you need assistance transiting through the airport, getting on or off the aircraft, getting into your seat or at your destination airport, make sure you book assistance in advance.
+If you need assistance transiting through the airport, getting on or off the aircraft, getting into your seat or at your destination airport, make sure you book assistance in advance.

-#11.
-Public Transport and Organised Holidays
+11. Public Transport and Organised Holidays

-I’m of an age where I remember the slogan “Let the Train Take the Strain” and if it’s possible when we travel, we’ll be using it.
+I’m of an age where I remember the slogan “Let the Train Take the Strain”, and if it’s possible when we travel, we’ll be using it.

-#12.
-Driving with a Heart Condition
+12. Driving with a Heart Condition

-I recommend breaking the journey up, drive for shorter periods and travel outside of peak hours so the traffic is lighter and less stressful.
+I recommend breaking the journey up.
+Drive for shorter periods and travel outside of peak hours, so the traffic is lighter and less stressful.

-#13.
-Accessible Accommodation
+13. Accessible Accommodation

-Hotels are fine for a night, but you do get more comfort, space and facilities in self-catering accommodation.
+Hotels are fine for a night, but you get more comfort, space and facilities in self-catering accommodation.